-Duke’s dermatologists diagnose and treat hair disorders, such as hair loss (alopecia), excessive hairiness (hirsutism), and abnormal hair growth (hypertrichosis).
-We understand that abnormal hair growth can be distressing and affect your self confidence.
-We work closely with you to diagnose the cause of your condition, and develop a personalized treatment plan that meets your medical needs, improves your condition, and helps you regain a positive self-image.
+Duke’s dermatologists diagnose and treat hair disorders such as hair loss (alopecia), excessive hairiness (hirsutism), and abnormal hair growth (hypertrichosis).
+We understand that abnormal hair growth can be distressing and affect your self-confidence.
+We work closely with you to diagnose the cause of your condition and develop a personalized treatment plan that meets your medical needs, improves your condition, and helps you regain a positive self-image.

 Your doctor may diagnose your hair disorder by looking at your scalp and asking questions about your symptoms and medical history.

-Determine if your hair disorder is caused by an underlying medical problem.
+Blood tests help determine if your hair disorder is caused by an underlying medical problem.
 The results may pinpoint the cause of your condition and help your dermatologist develop the most appropriate treatment strategy.

 A few hairs are taken from the affected area and viewed under a microscope.